jamielsharief/psr-session/README.md

 ## Security

-Security is an issue and is probably why this spec has not be introduced so far, due to the potential complexity.
+- Security is an issue and a potential complexity.
 I believe by also standardizing the hooks into the session lifecycle, such as `startup` and `shutdown` this will bring enough flexability into the session spec, so developers are able to deal with security related issues such as validating the session id perhaps or deleting previous data etc.

-## Things to take into consideration
+- Take into consideration OWASP recommendations, including:
+    - the default session name to be `id` to prevent `Session ID Name Fingerprinting`
+    - the session id should be at least 128 bits (16 bytes)
+    - and other recommendations such as cookie settings etc.

+## Objectives

-- User can set, get,check, clear or destroy sessions completley
+- User can set, get, check, clear or destroy sessions completely
-- Middleware needs to start, close sessions, set the id, and get the id once the storage creates the ID or regenerates the ID so that it can manage cookies
+- Middleware needs to start, close sessions, set the id, and get the id once the storage creates the ID or regenerates the ID so that it can write to the cookie
-- Middleware needs to know if the session was destroyed so it can delete the cookie
+- Middleware also needs to know if the session was destroyed so it can delete the cookie
-- Hooks into the session lifecycle for security purposes, needs to be handled, validating ID deleting data etc.
+- Hooks into the session lifecycle for security purposes, needs to be handled
-- It needs to work with various types of storage, e.g PHP Sessions, Redis, JWT tokens and single long running processes e.g. Swoole.
+- It needs to work with various types of storage, e.g PHP Sessions, Redis, JWT tokens and single long-running processes e.g. Swoole.

 ## Inital Concept

 ```php
 interface HttpSessionInterface